 Most of your larger brokers do this simply because the money is so good.
 Following the passage of Dodd Frank here in the US, the number of FCM’s carrying forex as a primary product declined substantially, mainly due to the capital reserve requirement.
 This is good and bad.
 Good because it ensured money is backing your broker, bad because the “good ones” rarely have entry into the market.

 Brokers we are okay recommending, based on execution practices, a lack of government punitive actions, and good reviews found online by clients.
 We only set up relationships with those pursuing a ‘clean’ model.
-Please note that options are limited for small (under $2,500 deposits) US-based clients.

 We look for ECNs with true straight through processing and extremely low to potentially inverted spreads not uncommon on certain platforms (eg C-Trader, MT4 will not support).
 Low comparative commissions and all the benefits of an ECN: no requotes, no trading restrictions and access to deep liquidity and depth of book.